In this article, learn how to set shells in resin. Also, I show you how to cast seashells in resin for DIY projects such as coasters and tables.

 As a quick tip, use 3 containers when mixing epoxy resin for accurate measurements and proper mixing.

-Trust me, it is well worth the money to use 3 containers.
 In fact, most epoxy resin manufacturers recommend it.

 Essentially, I use each container for a different purpose when mixing epoxy resin.